unibo-spe/spe-slides/content/10-ddd/_index.md

 - It must be possible to compute the actual total price of an order
     * in a particular moment, using a particular currency

+---

+## Exercise -- Simple Store (pt.
+4)

+### TO-DO

+1. Read informal domain description
+2. Identify the main domain concepts composing the ubiquitous language
+3. Model the domain as Java types (classes or interfaces)
+    - the model should include entities, value objects, repositories, factories, and services
+4. Structure the Java types according to some module structure compliant with hexagonal architecture
+5. Sketch tests and, then, implementation for at least one
+    - entity
+    - value object
+    - factory
+    - repository
+    - value object